 - Out of Town Parents – Whenever a parent or guardian is out of town or otherwise unavailable for the school to contact (due to travel, etc.), the parent/guardian must inform the Office in advance of the name, address, phone numbers (home & work) of the adult(s) in charge of the child during the parent’s absence, who is/are authorized to excuse absences occurring during this period of time.

 - Prearranged absences can include religious holidays, out of town visits, special trips, etc. Whenever a family knows in advance that their child will need to miss school, the family must request a prearranged absence form.
-This should be done at least three school days in advance by submitting a note to the Office from the parent/guardian stating the reason for the absence and the exact dates of the absence.
+This should be done at least a week in advance by submitting a note to the Office from the parent/guardian stating the reason for the absence and the exact dates of the absence.
 After tentative approval is given by the Office, the student is given a form that must be signed by all the student’s teachers reporting that the student is in good standing academically.
 The student must return the completed form to the Office at least one day in advance of the absence before final approval will be given.
 Students are expected to make up any missed work.
 Families can access the electronic form or pick up a hard copy of this form from the front office.

 - FCPS Regulation 2234 states that “the principal or his or her designee may require a physician’s note in cases of chronic or long-term illness.”
 According to our truancy officer, fifteen (15) excused absences are considered “excessive” and give the school reasonable cause to ask for a doctor’s note/official documentation in order to excuse any future absences.
 This includes requests for travel and check-outs from the clinic.